Scoring

 To define new scoring output we press "Add output" button in the Outputs area.
 A new item will be added to the list of outputs.
 This item will have no detector assigned.

-The choosen detector will be visible in the 3D and cross-section views:
+The chosen detector will be visible in the 3D and cross-section views.

 YZ plane slab

-We repeat similar exercise to define the output for the slab detector.
+We repeat the steps for the slab detector.

 Scoring quantity